bewagner/bewagner.github.io/_drafts/my-pleco-setup.md

 I set it such that Pleco shows me the definition and I have to enter the characters.
 While entering the characters, I try to think of the right tones and see if they match the correct answer.

-My reasoning behind this is that this way I can test all parts of a word in one go.
+I do this because I can test all parts of a word in one go.
 I will test pronunciation and tones by trying to come up with them before writing the character.
 Also I'll test writing the character itself, because I have to input it.
 After I input the characters, Pleco will play the dictionary entries audio as well.
-For me this worked better than the other test types.
+If I feel there's something wrong with my pronounciation, I additionally try to imitate the audio.

 Below you can see the progression through the test.